Krossblade Aerospace Systems: Krossblade SkyCruiser

-SkyCruiser is a concept of a vertical take-off and landing transformer aircraft with limited road drive capability.
-It has 5 seats and is powered by a hybrid power train.
-While all rotors and propellers are driven by electric motors, the electric energy is produced by a 400 hp internal combustion engine mated to a generator.
-A small battery provides backup storage of electric energy enabling SkyCruiser to briefly fly purely on stored electric power.
+SkyCruiser is a concept of vertical take-off and landing transformer aircraft with limited road drive capability.
+It has 5 seats and is powered by a hybrid powertrain.
+All rotors and propellers are driven by electric motors, the electric energy is produced by a 400 hp internal combustion engine mated to a generator.
+A small battery provides backup storage of electric energy, enabling SkyCruiser to briefly fly on stored electric power.
 SkyCruiser is able to fly at speeds in excess of 300 mph with a range of around 1,000 miles.
 Although capable of driving on roads, SkyCruiser is optimized for flight.
 Fast cruise bridges larger distances rapidly, while the VTOL capability enables it to land at or very close to its passengers’ destination.
-SkyCruiser is scheduled to come to market at the end of the current decade.
+SkyCruiser was scheduled to come to market at the end of the current decade (before 2020).

 Krossblade SkyProwler

 SkyProwler is a UAV/drone prototype used by Krossblade to develop the essential mechanisms and concepts for the larger SkyCruiser.
-It is a purely electrical aircraft that utilizes the switchblade mechanism to transform from a multirotor mode for VTOL to a pure aircraft mode for a fast and efficient cruise.
+It’s a purely electrical aircraft that utilizes the switchblade mechanism to transform from multirotor mode for VTOL to a pure aircraft mode for fast and efficient cruise.
 Possible applications include delivery.
 SkyProwler flies with speeds of up to 55 mph.